chloejonessoftwire/ShipIt-DotNetCore/README.md

 VSCode should automatically set up and install everything you'll need apart from the database connection!

 ### Setting up the Database.
-Create 2 new postgres databases - one for the main program and one for our test database.
+Create two new postgres databases - one for the main program and one for our test database.
 Ask a team member for a dump of the production databases to create and populate your tables.

 Then for each of the projects, add a `.env` file at the root of the project.